THE PHILOSOPHY OF SHARED SUCCESS

 First There is Concept...Then There is Laughter...Then There is Embracing...Then There is Shared Success

-We live in One-Time; we all have a shelf-life filled with infinite possibilities. with empowerment, we will endure. as integral elements of the biosphere that sustains us.
+We live in One-Time; A time filled with infinite possibilities. empowerment, will allow us toendure as integral elements of the SUSTAINING biosphere.

 We need to see the Past, Present and Future as One-Time; the Past affects the Present, as the Present affects the Future.
 Societally, we are powerful influencers of the current and future position.
 It is a priority to make One-Time decisions that positively improve All-Time outcomes giving greater consideration to our biosphere which provides for all life.

 One-Time positive-creative energies, focused in shared success are achievable in all we do.
 As we all look to society as a single One-Time collective, we will empower ecosocietal (mutually beneficial ecological, economic, and societal) solutions delivery.
 We need to consider that true sustainability, is only achieved through ecosocietally sustainable practices that enhance ecosocietal empowerment.

 Ecosocietal (One-Time - All Time) empowerment, therefore, is more than engagement or participation.
 It implies synergy, shared responsibility and mutually beneficial positive action for improvement.
 A process of re-defining energies focus to achieve a greater good.
 It recognises that as some people are empowered, others will positively share and constructively engage and participate.

 The complexities of local and global dimensions add to the process of ecosocietal empowerment.
 In today’s world, the local and global are inextricably linked.
 Action on one positively influences and impacts on the other.
 Ecosocietal empowerment recognises and strategically acts upon inter-relationships ensuring solutions are focussed upon both local and global levels, with the local application delivering the greatest immediate effect, leading to global improvement opportunities.